United States invasion of Grenada

 The United States and a coalition of Caribbean countries (Note: Antigua and Barbuda, Barbados, Dominica, Jamaica, Saint Kitts and Nevis, Saint Lucia, and Saint Vincent and the Grenadines) invaded the island nation of Grenada at dawn on 25 October 1983.
-Codenamed Operation Urgent Fury by the U.S. military, it resulted in military occupation within a few days.
+It was codenamed Operation Urgent Fury by the U.S. military, and resulted in military occupation within a few days.
 It was triggered by strife within the People's Revolutionary Government, which led to the house arrest and execution of the previous leader and second Prime Minister of Grenada, Maurice Bishop, and to the establishment of the Revolutionary Military Council, with Hudson Austin as chairman.
 Following the invasion there was an interim government appointed, and then general elections held in December 1984.

 The invasion drew criticism from many countries.
-British Prime Minister Margaret Thatcher privately disapproved of the mission, in part because she was not consulted in advance and was given very short notice of the military operation, but she supported it in public.
+British Prime Minister Margaret Thatcher privately disapproved of the mission, in part because she was not consulted in advance and was given very short notice of the military operation, despite Grenada being a member of the Commonwealth, with Queen Elizabeth II as its head of state.
+However she supported the invasion in public.
 On October 28, 1983, three days after the invasion, the U.N.
-Security Council by a vote of 11 to one passed a resolution "deeply deploring" the invasion, calling it a "flagrant violation of international law" (the United States vetoed the resolution).
+Security Council by a vote of 11 to one failed to pass a resolution "deeply deploring" the invasion, calling it a "flagrant violation of international law" (the United States vetoed the resolution).
 The United Nations General Assembly condemned it as "a flagrant violation of international law" on 2 November 1983, by a vote of 108 to 9.